decaf-dev/obsidian-dataloom/README.md

 ## Disclaimer

 This plugin extends the functionality of Obsidian.md.
-The plugin is tested during development, however I cannot guarantee that there won't be malfunctions in the software.
+It is tested during development, however there still may be bugs in the software.
 I **strongly** recommend you to make frequent, backup copies of your vault.
 I am not responsible for any data that is lost due to usage of this plugin.